 1. Is Insta360 One X compatible with iOS and Android smartphones?

-Insta360 One X is compatible with both iOS and Android but the Android app is not yet available.
-The Android app is expected to be available in November 2018.
+Yes Insta360 One X is compatible with both iOS and Android.
 For iOS, please note that the minimum phone is an iPhone 6S.

 2. Is Insta360 One X compatible with Windows and Mac?

-The desktop software for Insta360 One X is currently available for Windows.
-The Mac version is expected to be available in November 2018.
-A desktop must have a GTX 750 graphics card or better in order to stitch at the full resolution.
+The desktop software for Insta360 One X is currently available for Windows and Mac.
+A desktop is recommended to have a GTX 750 graphics card or better in order to stitch at the full resolution.
 For an affordable graphics card, I recommend GTX 1050 Ti.
+However, I’ve been able to stitch without a dedicated GPU on a Mac Air early 2015 with Intel i7 and Intel HD graphics 6000 (but it takes a while).

 4. Does someone have to catch the camera for Drift Shot?